carsoncole/tree-recycle/README.md

 Host and manage a Christmas tree recycling event fundraiser with Tree Recycle.
 Inspired by the needs of our Scout Troop and the complexity of taking donations and figuring out how to organize the pickup of trees over a wide area, Tree Recycle can at a minimum do the following:

-- Provide a public website for taking tree pickup reservations;
+- provide a public website for taking tree pickup reservations;
-- Organize pick-up addresses within your pre-defined Zones and Routes;
+- organize pick-up addresses within your pre-defined Zones and Routes;
-- Take online donations utilizing Stripe;
+- take online donations utilizing Stripe;
-- Handle the retention of reservations year-over-year to allow for contacting prior year customers to tell them about this years' event;
+- retain reservations year-over-year to allow for marketing to prior year customers with email reminders of a current years' event;
-- Send out email reservation confirmations, donation receipts and marketing emails.
+- send out email reservation confirmations, donation receipts and marketing emails.

 Our Troop uses this application and it can be viewed at [https://treerecycle.net](https://treerecycle.net).

+If you have any questions concerning this application, feel free to email me at carson.cole@gmail.com.

 ## What is Required?

-Tree Recycle has been designed to be simple to use and install on [Heroku](https://heroku.com/), which has a simple UI, a straight-forward deployment process, and is hosted on AWS, all for a reasonable price.
-Once installed, the application is designed for continuous running from year-to-year, carrying over reservations and their emails for marketing to prior year recyclers.
+Tree Recycle has been configured for installation on [Heroku](https://heroku.com/), with instructions detailed below.
+It can installed elsewhere with minor modifications required.

-## Installation
+## Local Installation

-This application has been configured to run on [Heroku](https://heroku.com/), but could be modified to work on any cloud provider.
-Heroku is a good choice as it provides a simple interface for managing applications, and the deployment process is straight-forward.

-### 1. Create a Heroku.com account

-Create an account, initialize your app.
-Instructions for doing this on Heroku is well documented on Heroku.com.

-### 2. Add a database - PostgreSQL

-A PostgreSQL addon must enabled on Heroku as the database.
-On Heroku, search the addons for 'Heroku Postgres' and add it to your account.
-This will addon will serve as your database.
-You can select the least expensive plan as you have the ability to upsize at a later time.

-### 3. Add Redis

-A Redis addon must be enabled on Heroku to provide the live functionality such as Admin header new messages counts, and live updating of reservations, in the Admin section.
-This is required as the appliation will not function without it.
-Search the addons for 'Heroku Data for Redis' and at it with the least expensive plan.

-### 4. Download the repo locally, deploy to Heroku

-Download this repo with Git.

-### 5. Add a master.key to `/config/master.key`

-The app maintains its secrets in a credential files within the codebase.
-You will add your own secrets locally, and then deploy them to be used in Production on Heroku.

-    % EDITOR=vim rails credentials:edit

-This will create your initial credentials file and open it in an editor.
-Copy the contents of `/config/credentials_sample.yml` as your initial template.
-Exit the credentials file with `esc-:-q`.
-This will save the file and the key for decrypting it into `config/master.key`.
-Copy this key and add it to your Heroku Vars (see App Credentials below), under your application settings, with a key value of `RAILS_MASTER_KEY`.
-This key is what Heroku will use to access the credentials file.

-### 6. Add a Worker

-The application does a lot of background work in the handling of emails and routing, so you will need a Worker enabled.
-Under Resources, there should a a worker listed, which you will need to enable.

-### 7. Deploy to Heroku.com

-Deploy the code to Heroku.com.

-#### Configuration

-To sign-in, you will need to create an admin user through the console.

-  % heroku console
-> % User.create(email: 'john.doe@example.com', password: [password])

-### Local installation

 Install Ruby on Rails 7, Ruby > 3.0.0, and PostgreSQL.
 Then `bundle install` to install the necessary gems.